ionide/FsAutoComplete/README.md

 * [FSharpLint](https://github.com/fsprojects/FSharpLint/) for the linter feature.
 * [Fantomas](https://github.com/fsprojects/fantomas) for F# code formatting.

+## Documentation
-## Building, Testing, and Releasing

-See [CONTRIBUTING.md](./CONTRIBUTING.md) for build requirements, build commands, testing instructions, and the release process.
+* Building, Testing, and Releasing- See [CONTRIBUTING.md](./CONTRIBUTING.md) for build requirements, build commands, testing instructions, and the release process.

-## OpenTelemetry

-See the [OpenTelemetry documentation](./docs/opentelemetry.md) for instructions on enabling and visualizing distributed traces.
+* OpenTelemetry -See the [OpenTelemetry documentation](./docs/opentelemetry.md) for instructions on enabling and visualizing distributed traces.

-## Communication Protocol

-See the [Communication Protocol documentation](./docs/communication-protocol.md) for details on supported LSP endpoints, custom endpoints, notifications, startup options, initialization options, and settings.
+* LSP endpoints, settings and more - See the [Communication Protocol documentation](./docs/communication-protocol.md) for details on supported LSP endpoints, custom endpoints, notifications, startup options, initialization options, and settings.

 ## Maintainers